seung-lab/CloudVolume.jl/README.md

 Note that uploaded data must be chunk-aligned.
 For more details, see the [cloud-volume documentation](https://github.com/seung-lab/cloud-volume#cloud-volume).

+## Troubleshotting
+If you installed the CloudVolume's Python package inside a virtualenv, you many need to rebuild `PyCall` to use that virtualenv.
+1. Activate the virtualenv you created.
+1. Open Julia.
+1. Run `rm(Pkg.dir("PyCall","deps","PYTHON")); Pkg.build("PyCall")`

 ## Credits
 Thanks to @jonathanzung for an earlier version of this wrapper.